 “I have a very, very small business and I think it could only really survive in a place where people are so enthusiastic about food and wine,” says Sherwood.
 She enjoys engaging with her customers, both regulars and visitors, and finds herself getting into conversations about her made-from-scratch process and showing them around her kitchen.

 “It takes a very long time to master chocolate-making; I feel like every day I’m challenged in a different way and that’s what I love about it,” reflects Sherwood.
-“I moved out here in 2002 and here I am 15 years later, living the dream, working in Napa Valley.”
+“I moved out here in 2002 and here I am, still living the dream, working in Napa Valley.”